English as a Second Language (ESL)

-Our arrangement with Charlottesville City Schools' Adult Learning Center (CCS ALC) to teach two levels of ESL classes has attracted many students.
+Our arrangement with Charlottesville City Schools’ Adult Learning Center to teach two levels of ESL classes has attracted many students.

 With workforce diversity on the rise, the native languages of our ESL students range from Swahili to Tibetan to Vietnamese, just to name a few.

-Each year approximately 20 employees participate in the ESL program.
-Taught by instructors from CCS ALC, classes are offered on-site during working hours in the fall, winter and spring quarters.
+Each year, approximately 20 employees participate in the ESL program.
+Taught by instructors from the Adult Learning Center, classes are offered on-site during working hours in the fall, winter and spring quarters.

 As a testament to the achievements of ESL students, the UVA ESL classes have had more than 10 winners in Voices of Adult Learners, a Virginia Festival of the Book event which features the work of ESL and GED students.

-ESL enrollment for the September-June academic year occurs in August.
-Since class attendance is required during working hours, employees interested in ESL classes must seek their supervisor’s approval.
+ESL enrollment for the Sept.-June academic year occurs in August.
+Since class attendance is required during working hours, employees interested in ESL classes must request their supervisor’s approval.

-Following discussion both the supervisor and employee must sign the Agreement Form and return it to FM Human Resources & Training.
+Following discussion, both the supervisor and employee must sign the agreement form and return it to Human Resources & Training.
 Past participants must re-enroll each year.
-Employees are then registered for class as space allows based upon the receipt of their FM Education and Training Agreement.
+Employees are then registered for class, as space allows, based upon the receipt of their education and training agreement.